schnipz/pretty-focus/README.md

 It's here to help improve accessibility for all users, as well as keep developers, designers and the client happy :)

+## Demo

+See a basic example of the results here: http://schnipz.github.io/pretty-focus/demo/

 ## Usage

 Include the `dist/pretty-focus.min.js` file at the end of your HTML `<body>` element, before the closing `</body>` tag.